Snowflake-Labs/sfquickstarts/site/sfguides/src/using_snowflake_cortex_and_streamlit_with_geospatial_data/using_snowflake_cortex_and_streamlit_with_geospatial_data.md

 ```

 Ok, let's now revise the map.
-Create a new cell and add the following:
+Create a new python cell and name it **visualise_tooltip** Add the following code:

 ```python
 trains_latlon_renamed = trains_latlon